openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       ``AUTOINC`` placeholder is added and if needed.
 And, this placeholder is placed at the start of the returned string.

+      The :term:`SRCREV_FORMAT` can also take the form "_component2".
+      This assumes that there is a component in the :term:`SRC_URI` that does not have a name assigned.
+While this is not considered good practice, it can be usefull if a ``.bbappend`` file needs to extend the :term:`SRC_URI` with an additional repository.

    :term:`STAMP`
       Specifies the base path used to create recipe stamp files.
 The path to an actual stamp file is constructed by evaluating this string and